Memorix101/space_invaders_project/experimental/xbox_space_invaders/README.md

 Space Invaders written in C++ for OG Xbox using [nxdk](https://github.com/XboxDev/nxdk)

 ### Current issue
-- SDL_Mixer not implemented -> No sound
+- SDL_Mixer not implemented -> No sound, maybe use XAudio instead
-- Initializing Gamepad in SDL fails -> Game does not boot
-- TODO buttons prompts are still PC ones
+- Collision hitboxe issues -> maybe bullet without print or collision size is incorrect for bullet and/or player

 ## Note: This is experimental and broken !!!